CDP vs CRM: What’s the Difference?

-IV.
-How Brands Are Successfully Combining CRM with CDP Vendors
+How Brands Are Successfully Combining CRMs with CDPs

-We have talked about the challenges businesses face in driving loyalty in the digital age.
-However, let’s consider how one US$5 billion retailer successfully delivered double-digit growth by supercharging its CRM systems with the ActionIQ CDP.
+We’ve talked about the challenges businesses face in driving loyalty in the digital age.
+However, let’s consider how one $5 billion retailer successfully delivered double-digit growth by supercharging its CRM systems and its marketing efforts with the ActionIQ CDP.

 Specifically, the retailer was able to build tighter integration between its acquisition and retention programs.
 In addition, marketers could personalize experiences much earlier in the lifecycle and therefore improve customer engagement.
 Finally, the brand used the CDP to power a successful relaunch of its customer loyalty programs.

-Here are just some of the measurable results the brand has achieved:
+Here are just some of the measurable results the brand achieved:

 - 1000x more data leveraged for customer intelligence and personalization

-- 100% of new campaigns are orchestrated across multiple channels
+- 100% of new campaigns orchestrated across multiple channels

 - 75% reduction in time to market for new marketing ideas

-- 10x more models are leveraged as part of marketing campaigns
+- 10x more models leveraged as part of marketing campaigns

 - 90% reduction in the level of effort demanded of IT

-“ActionIQ has become the central hub for creating personalized brand experiences delivered in real-time across our digital and offline channels to empower business users,” says the brand’s vice president of data and platforms.
+“ActionIQ has become the central hub for creating personalized brand experiences delivered in real-time across our digital and offline channels to empower business users,” said the brand’s vice president of data and platforms.